bluekitchen/btstack/port/stm32-l053r8-em9304/README.md

-# BTstack port for STM32 Nucleo-L053R8 Board with an EM9304 Shield
+# BTstack port for STM32 Nucleo-L053R8 Board with an EM9304 Shield - EM9304 DVK

 This port uses the STM32 Nucleo-L053R8 Board with EM's EM9304 Shield.
 STM32CubeMX was used to provide the HAL, initialize the device, and create a basic Makefile.
 The Makefile has been exteneded to compile all BTstack LE examples.
 An examples can be uploaded onto the device by copying it to the Nucleo virtual mass storage drive.

 ## Hardware